miccai-1545/flip-learning/README.md

 ```
 ### Testing

-We have uploaded the testing software (in the *zip* file, *exe* format) to OneDrive: https://1drv.ms/u/s!AowDfwnjiDZrbNK6AJOQ-4XcdDc?e=0n1skz and provided some testing cases in *testing images* filefolder.
+We have provided some testing cases in *testing images* filefolder and uploaded the testing software based on our proposed flip-learning method to OneDrive (*flip_learning.exe* in the *zip* file, see https://1drv.ms/u/s!AowDfwnjiDZrbNK6AJOQ-4XcdDc?e=0n1skz).
+The trained model are provided in the *model* filefolder.
+It is noted that the classification model *cls.pt* is not required in the testing phase to get the predicted segmentation.
+Here, we only use this classifier for obtaining the classification score and drawing the erasing curve.

 <div align=center><img src="https://github.com/miccai-1545/flip-learning/blob/main/images/demo.png"></div>

-The function of our testing software is shown as followed:
+The function of our testing software is illustrated as followed:

 - Input image
 `Load:` Load the image to be segmented.
 - Visualization-pre (pre-process)